ibm-cloud-docs/codeengine/cmd_defs.md

 <dt>`-n`, `--name`</dt>
 <dd>The name of the application.
 Use a name that is unique within the project.
 <ul>
-	<li>The name must begin with a lowercase letter</li>
+	<li>The name must begin with a lowercase letter.</li>
-	<li>The name must end with a lowercase alphanumeric character</li>
+	<li>The name must end with a lowercase alphanumeric character.</li>
-	<li>The name must be 35 characters or fewer and can contain letters, numbers, periods (.), and hyphens (-)</li>
+	<li>The name must be 55 characters or fewer and can contain lowercase letters, numbers, and hyphens (-).</li>
 </ul>
 This value is required. </dd>
 <dt>`-arg`, `-a`, `--argument`</dt>
 <dd>Set arguments for the application.
-Specify one argument per `--argument` flag; for example, `-a argA -a argB`.
-This value overrides the default arguments that are specified within the container image.
+Specify one argument per `--argument` option; for example, `-a argA -a argB`.
+This value overrides the default values that are specified within the container image.
 This value is optional.
 </dd>
 <dt>`-cl`, `--cluster-local`</dt>
 <dd>Deploy the application with a private endpoint.
 The application has no exposure to external traffic.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-cmd`, `-c`, `--command`</dt>
 <dd>Set commands for the application.
-Specify one command per `--command` flag; for example, `--cmd cmdA --cmd cmdB`.
+Specify one command per `--command` option; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is optional.
 </dd>
 <dt>`-cn`, `--concurrency`</dt>
 <dd>The maximum number of requests that can be processed concurrently per instance.
 This value is optional.
 The default value is <code>100</code>.
 </dd>
 <dt>`-ct`, `--concurrency-target`</dt>
 <dd>The threshold of concurrent requests per instance at which one or more additional instances are created.
 Use this value to scale up instances based on concurrent number of requests.
-This option defaults to the value of the `concurrency` option, if not specified.
+This option defaults to the value of the `--concurrency` option, if not specified.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`--cpu`</dt>
 <dd>The amount of CPU set for the instance of the application.
 This value is optional.
 The default value is <code>0.1</code>.</dd>
 <dt>`-e`, `--env`</dt>
 <dd>Set environment variables in the application.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
-Specify one environment variable per `--env` flag; for example, `--env envA=A --env envB=B`.
+Specify one environment variable per `--env` option; for example, `--env envA=A --env envB=B`.
 This value is optional.
 </dd>
 <dt>`-env-cm`, `--env-from-configmap`</dt>
 <dd>Set environment variables in the application from the key-value pairs that are stored in this configmap.
 To reference the full configmap, specify the name of the configmap.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `key1` in a configmap that is named `configmapName`, use the value `configmapName:key1`.
 To add environment variables for all keys in a configmap that is named `configmapName`, use the value `configmapName`.
 Keys added to a configmap with a full reference display as environment variables after the application is updated.
 This value is optional.